 Click picture to enlarge a little

-Behind the Imagery in the Book of Revelation – In my first blog, I covered cultural differences preventing our appreciation of the Bible’s imagery.
+In my first blog, I covered cultural differences preventing our appreciation of the Bible’s imagery.
 Today is about an interesting theory Alfred Edersheim has for the disciple John who wrote the Book of Revelation.
 Edersheim believed John was formerly a priest serving at the temple like Zechariah, John the Baptist’s father (Luke 1:67-79).

 According to Jewish tradition, half of each of the twenty-four “courses,” into which the priesthood was divided, were permanently resident in Jerusalem; the rest were scattered over the land….
 When a “course” was on duty, all its members were bound to appear in the Temple.
 Those who stayed away…prevented from “going up” to Jerusalem in their turn, had to meet in the synagogues of their district to pray and to fast each day of their week of service, except on the 6th, 7th, and the 1st …as the “joy” attaching to the Sabbath rendered a fast immediately before or after it inappropriate.